greatbit/quack/README.md

 How to run test server using docker
 ==========
-1. Just run "docker-compose up" from the root folder of the project
+1. Just run "docker-compose up" from the root folder of the project or
+   "docker-compose -f docker-compose-demo.yml up" for QuAck with demo data
 2. Go to localhost in the browser

 How to run on a standalone server